 Something was causing him to experience unnerving allergic reactions, sometimes in the middle of the night.
 His skin felt “on fire” with welts that would swell and itch – but what was behind the outbreaks?
 And how to stop them?

 After consulting a physician and keeping a log of every morsel he ate for months, Grisham uncovered the bizarre cause of his misery: red meat (beef, pork and other mammals’ meat).
-What he didn’t know at the time was that the allergy is linked to tick bites.
+What he didn’t know at the time was that this allergy to a carbohydrate (alpha-gal) in red meat is linked to tick bites.
 And Virginia, where Grisham’s family lives on a farm, is tick central.

 “The first [reaction] was in June of 2002.
 I noticed some rashes on my ankles.
 I remember thinking, ‘This is weird, both ankles.’”
 [He didn’t think it was a big deal.]

 “Then in July 2002, I went with my wife to an annual garden club dinner, and she had prepared these huge beef tenderloins that I had grilled.
 And while I was cooking, I was shaving some off to sample.
 By the time we got to the garden club party, my ears were really, really itching.
 I got my wife and said, ‘Renee, something’s going on.’

 There was a doctor there, and he gave me an antihistamine.
 My skin was on fire.

 So we got in the car, and I was so desperate I stripped down, took off all my clothes but my boxer shorts, and I had all the air [conditioning vents] blowing on me, and you could just see the welts.
 The skin was just welting up.
 It almost made me nauseated just watching my skin.”